szon-slane/szon-template-grunt/README.md

 # szon-template-grunt

-A good foundation for a Grunt-centric project.
+A good foundation for a Node.js and Grunt-centric project.

 ## Auto-Included Libraries